OpenMDAO/OpenMDAO-Framework/docs/std_lib/driver.rst

 ------------  --------------------------------------------------------
 jprint = 0    Print initial and final designs only
 ------------  --------------------------------------------------------
-jprint = 1    Print brief results of analysis for initial and final
+jprint = 1    Print brief results of analysis for initial and final designs
-               designs together withminimal intermediate information
+              together with minimal intermediate information
 ------------  --------------------------------------------------------
 jprint = 2    Detailed printing
 ------------  --------------------------------------------------------